ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 ## For Arctos

 The Arctos Working Group will receive an email when a form is submitted.
 An AWG representative should establish contact with the submitter as soon as possible.
-That representative should create an issue in the new-collections repository [LINK] at Github at this time.
+That representative should create an issue in the new-collections repository (https://github.com/ArctosDB/new-collections)[https://github.com/ArctosDB/new-collections] at Github at this time.

 This process relies on mentorship.
-An institutional Mentor should be assigned as part of the administration process.
+An institutional Mentor should be assigned as the first part of the administration process.
 Each collection in the institution will need a Mentor as well; this may all be the same person, or they may all be different, or any combination.
 Each collection needs at least one Mentor; any arrangement which satisfies this requirement is suitable.

-Do not proceed until an MOU has been signed by all parties.

 A list of volunteer Mentors is available at [http://arctos.database.museum/info/mentor.cfm](http://arctos.database.museum/info/mentor.cfm).
 Mentors will need global_admin, or someone with global_admin to act on their behalf.
 To become a Mentor, add a role under Manage Collection.

+The final step of the administrative process should result in a MOU.
+Do not proceed until an MOU has been signed by all parties.

 The Mentor(s) are responsible for the following: